Košice–Vienna broad-gauge line: Finance

 Preliminary estimates place the cost of the project at 6.3 billion euros.
 A further €240 million will be required for the terminals and €130 million for additional rolling stock.

 Freight traffic between Košice and Bratislava could reach 24 million tonnes per annum by 2025 (19 million tonnes between Bratislava and Vienna).
 During the construction and operation the project will create 642,000 new jobs (including 11,000 jobs connected with work on the new line infrastructure).
 The project could also provide a boost of 12 billion euros to the GDPs of the participating countries.

 Market research shows that most of the freight moving westwards along the new route will be containers, iron ore and metals.
 30% of all cargo will be transported from west to east.
 The project will link up freight flows from 37 countries across Eurasia.

 Siim Kallas believes that rail traffic between the EU and its eastern neighbours is likely to increase by 30% between 2007 and 2020.

 Russian Railways plans to invest $2–3 billion in the project, which it will raise by issuing Eurobonds.

 Opinions

 Siim Kallas thinks that the main problem with this project is the customs fees in Russia, which result in international freight forwarders paying more than Russian companies.

 In the view of Polish representatives, the project has a political subtext in that it could potentially be used to economically isolate Poland and its lone Russian-gauge railway line that also originates in Ukraine.

-In 2013, Ukrainian Railways Director General Sergei Bolobolin has stated that the project is vitally important for Ukraine and the entire European transport system.
+In 2013, Ukrainian Railways Director General Serhiy Bolobolin has stated that the project is vitally important for Ukraine and the entire European transport system.